souzatharsis/podcastfy/paper/paper.md

 authors:
   - name: Tharsis T. P. Souza
     orcid: 0000-0003-3260-9526
-    affiliation: 1
+    affiliation: "1, 2"
 affiliations:
   - name: Columbia University in the City of New York
     index: 1
   - name: Instituto Federal de Educacao, Ciencia e Tecnologia do Sul de Minas (IFSULDEMINAS)
     index: 2
-date: 11/01/2024
+date: 11/03/2024
 bibliography: paper.bib
 ---

 # Abstract

-Podcastfy is an open-source Python framework that programmatically transforms multisourced, multimodal content into multilingual, natural-sounding audio conversations using generative AI.
-By converting various types of digital content - including images, websites, YouTube videos, and PDFs - into conversational audio formats, Podcastfy enhances accessibility, engagement, and usability for a wide range of users.
-As an open-source project, Podcastfy benefits from continuous community-driven improvements, enhancing its adaptability to evolving user requirements and accessibility standards.
+`Podcastfy` is an open-source Python framework that programmatically transforms multisourced, multimodal content into multilingual, natural-sounding audio conversations using generative AI.
+By converting various types of digital content - including images, websites, YouTube videos, and PDFs - into conversational audio formats, `Podcastfy` enhances accessibility, engagement, and usability for a wide range of users.
+As an open-source project, `Podcastfy` benefits from continuous community-driven improvements, enhancing its adaptability to evolving user requirements and accessibility standards.

 # Statement of Need

-The rapid expansion of digital content across various formats has intensified the need for tools capable of converting diverse information into accessible and digestible forms \citep{johnson2023adaptive, chen2023digital, mccune2023accessibility}.
-Existing solutions often fall short due to their proprietary nature, limited multimodal support, or inadequate accessibility features \citep{marcus2019design, peterson2023web, gupta2023advances}.
+The rapid expansion of digital content across various formats has intensified the need for tools capable of converting diverse information into accessible and digestible forms [@johnson2023adaptive; @chen2023digital; @mccune2023accessibility].
+Existing solutions often fall short due to their proprietary nature, limited multimodal support, or inadequate accessibility features [@marcus2019design; @peterson2023web; @gupta2023advances].

-Podcastfy addresses this gap with an open-source solution that supports multimodal input processing and generates natural-sounding, summarized conversational content.
-Leveraging advances in large language models (LLMs) and text-to-speech (TTS) synthesis, Podcastfy aims to benefit a diverse group of users — including content creators, educators, researchers, and accessibility advocates — by providing a customizable solution that transforms digital content into multilingual textual and auditory formats, enhancing accessibility and engagement.
+`Podcastfy` addresses this gap with an open-source solution that supports multimodal input processing and generates natural-sounding, summarized conversational content.
+Leveraging advances in large language models (LLMs) and text-to-speech (TTS) synthesis, `Podcastfy` aims to benefit a diverse group of users — including content creators, educators, researchers, and accessibility advocates — by providing a customizable solution that transforms digital content into multilingual textual and auditory formats, enhancing accessibility and engagement.

 # Features